AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # To decompress:
 ./minicom -d ../DNA/IN_comp.minicom
 ---------------------------------------------------------------------------------------------------------------------------------
-#Lfqc
+# Lfqc
 # Prerequisites
 Linux system with at least 4GB of RAM (preferably 8) C++
 Ruby

 # Installation
 To measure CPU and memory usage we need a 'sys-proctable' library.
-Run the following command, if the 'sys-proctable' is not installed.

-gem install sys-proctable
+Run the following command, if the 'sys-proctable' is not installed. gem install sys-proctable

-# To Compress
+# For memory and CPU usage, add monitor_lfqc.rb to the repository.

+# Go to compress
 cd lfqc/lfqc

-To execute this program run the following command
+# To compress
 ruby monitor_lfqc.rb "ruby lfqc.rb ../DNA/IN.fastq"

 # Note:
 Here, the monitor_lfqc.rb is the program for cpu utilization monitoring, the IN.fastq is the file to be compressed and lfqc.rb is the program for compression using LFQC algorithm.

-# To Decompress
+# To decompress
 ruby monitor_lfqc.rb "ruby lfqcd.rb ../DNA/IN.fastq.lfqc"

 [Note: The decompressed file will be generated in the same location and will overwrite the original file.]